 We'd be lying to ourselves.

 For our generation, talking about the dangers of Photoshop is beating a dead horse.
 We've been bombarded with Photoshopped images of models since we were young and watched L'Oreal Kids Shampoo commercials between episodes of Dexter's Laboratory and SpongeBob.
+I know better than to pick up a copy of Cosmo and think the cover girl's skin is really that spotless, that her hourglass shape is really that neat and tucked.
+We all know better.
+Don't believe anything you see in the magazines is the mantra I repeat to myself before I pull back the glossy cover.

 Guess what?
 That doesn't stop me from wincing at the cellulite on my thighs.
 That doesn't stop me from pinching my love handles with dread.
 And oof — those pores I see in the mirror now still look huge.